pqvst/cafeandcowork/data/tokyo/bridge-coffee-icecream.md

 telephone: "+81335273399"
 website:
 images:
+  - bar.JPG
   - working-table.JPG
   - seating.JPG
-  - bar.JPG
   - front.JPG
   - menu.JPG
 ---

-Bridge Coffee locates just a 5-minute walk from Asakusabashi Station.
+Bridge Coffee located just a 5-minute walk from Asakusabashi Station.
 It offers a versatile atmosphere to suit various preferences.

-During peak hours and weekend, it attracts a bustling crowd of ice cream and pastry enthusiasts, with items like carrot cake being popular choices.
-It's a lively spot, perfect for socializing and enjoying sweet treats.On weekday mornings, the café transforms into a quiet and cozy setting.
+During peak hours and weekend, it attracts a crowd of ice cream and pastry enthusiasts, with items like carrot cake being popular choices.
+It's a lively spot, perfect for socializing and enjoying sweet treats.
+On weekday mornings, the café transforms into a quiet and cozy setting.
 It's an ideal place to catch up on work briefly.
 With reliable power and decent Wi-Fi, it allows you to sip your coffee while staying productive.

 PS: When it's crowded, you may only stay here only for an hour, but most of time there is no restrictions.